Jakobus42/webserv/docs/contributing/getting_started.md

 ## Pull Requests
 1. Ensure all tests pass, code is properly formatted and documented
-2. Open a Pull Request (PR) when your work is ready for review
+2. Open a Pull Request when your work is ready for review
 3. Provide a clear description of the changes in your PR

 ## Docker and VS Code Integration